 There are reasonable questions that arise with associate degrees.
 Do good associate degree jobs exist?
 What fields offer jobs you can get with an associate’s degree?
 Are they satisfying and financially rewarding?
 The answer is a resounding “yes!”

-Associate degrees are simply two-year degrees.
-Although they can take longer or shorter to complete, depending on the pace of study, they are generally half the workload of a four-year bachelor’s degree.
-They are, therefore, about half the price of a bachelor’s degree, and sometime significantly cheaper than that because associate’s degrees are often provided by more affordable community colleges.
+are simply two-year degrees.
+Although they can take more or less time to complete, depending on the pace of study, they are generally half the workload of a four-year bachelor’s degree.
+They are, therefore, about half the price of a bachelor’s degree, and sometimes significantly cheaper as associate’s degrees are often provided by affordable community colleges.

 An AA degree is usually the most broad, and therefore the least specific, of all the associated arts degrees.
 During the AA program, students will take wide-ranging courses that can include introductions to history, art, literature, music, business, writing, and communication.
-The main advantage of an associate in arts degree is that it does not limit the graduate to a certain path, meaning there are many AA degree jobs available.
+The main advantage of an associate in arts degree is that it does not limit the graduate to a certain path, meaning they have access to several types of AA degree jobs.

 There are many reasons that people choose an associate degree, but it really boils down to two major motivations: a faster education, and a cheaper price tag.

-Associate degrees are two-year degrees, so for someone who wants to get in, get out, and get to work, these are excellent options, especially the associate in applied science degree.
-While bachelor degree studies can take four years or more, and earning a doctorate can take a decade of focused education, an associates degree can be hammered out in a couple if years, even less if you take summer courses!
+Associate degrees are two-year degrees, so for someone who wants to get in, get out, and get to work, they are excellent options, especially the associate in applied science degree.
+While bachelor degree studies can take four years or more, and earning a doctorate can take a decade of focused education, an associates degree can take less than two years if you take summer courses!
 Additionally, because associate degrees are often taught at community colleges, the per-semester price can be a fraction of the cost compared to major universities and private colleges.

 Flexibility is also a popular motivation for earning an associate degree.
-Many on-campus and online associate degree programs are designed for non-traditional students; people with families, jobs, and busy schedules who can’t take classes at, for example, 9:00 am on a Tuesday.
-Instead, they need classes that are taught on the evenings, the weekends, or asynchronously online.
+Many on-campus and online associate degree programs work for non-traditional students; people with families, jobs, and busy schedules who can’t take classes at, for example, 9:00 am on a Tuesday.
+Instead, they need classes taught on the evenings, the weekends, or asynchronously online.
 An associate degree fills this need.

 Air Traffic Controller